 It’s pretty easy to feel overwhelmed when you are a mum.
 There is this little person, or persons, that rely on you for absolutely everything.
 From wiping their bottoms to feeding them!
 That’s a big responsibility, and with great responsibility often comes overwhelm.
+Preventing this overwhelm is important, as many studies suggest that becoming a happier person yourself is key when raising a happy, successful child (which you can read more about in this article by Daniel Wong).
 That is why it’s so important to step back on occasion and make a little time and space to catch your breath.
-Read on to find out how you can do this.
+Read on to find out how you can do this

 A nice way of keeping yourself as soon as possible when you are a mum is to grant yourself a holi-hour.
 Now a whole hour might seem like a lot when you have a screaming toddler to wrangle or a new baby to fuss over, but raising kids is not a sprint.
 It’s more of a marathon!
 That means you have to pace yourself.